 NCC members have responded to this environment with continued focus on risk management and conservative funding.
 The group added training and services related to wildfire, cyber, and critical incident risk management while continuing to address public safety and public works risks.
-In FY 22/23, over \$675,000 was allocated to member risk management programs and reserves, and three members received NCC's first Cash for Safety Culture Awards for their efforts.
-This dual focus on risk control and conservative funding is reflected in the results; during FY 22/23, Net Position increased \$1,475,442 after payment of dividends totaling \$2,745,542.
+In FY 23/24, over \$600,000 was allocated to member risk management programs and reserves, and three members received NCC's first Cash for Safety Culture Awards for their efforts.
+This dual focus on risk control and conservative funding is reflected in the results; during FY 23/24, Net Position increased \$471,380 after payment of dividends totaling \$5,325,577.

-The Workers' Compensation Program continues to provide stable results, with an underlying NCC rate decrease of (9.7%) and a net increase of 2% in total funding, reducing the impact of a 29% increase in excess insurance.
-Net Position increased by \$1,616,297 to \$18.6 million after more than \$1.3 million in dividends were returned to members.
+The Workers' Compensation Program continues to provide stable results, with an underlying NCC rate decrease of (-5.2%) and a net increase of 8% in total funding, reducing the impact of a 10% increase in the excess insurance rate.
+Net Position increased by \$1,582,007 to \$20.2 million after more than \$4.5 million in dividends were returned to members.
 And while challenges accessing prompt and effective medical treatment continue to impact return to work programs, we were successful in working with other organizations and a new partner to open a clinic in Chico, an underserved area for our members.

 The Liability Program has experienced similar though more dramatic results.
 NCC's self-insured funding has been relatively stable while weathering big increases in excess coverage costs, driven by more frequent severe claims against public entities in general.
-The rate for the self-insured coverage increased by 7.6% while increasing the self-insured retention from \$750,000 to \$1,000,000.
-Excess coverage increased 21%, representing 43% of the total funding increase in FY 23/24.
-In FY 22/23, Net Position decreased (\$140,855) after payment of dividends totaling \$468,889 and an unrealized investment decrease of (\$196,210).
+The rate for the self-insured coverage increased by 10.5%, with the self-insured retention increasing from \$1000,000 to \$1,250,000.
+Excess coverage increased 24%, representing 41% of the total funding increase in FY 24/25.
+Net Position decreased (\$1,110,627) after payment of dividends totaling \$737,280 and total non-operating income of \$1,181,055.